 Using the Where meat comes from presentation, quiz the children’s understanding of the origins of each type of meat:

-- Beef: Beef comes from beef bulls.
+- Beef: Beef comes from cattle.

 - Pork: Pork comes from pigs.

 - Lamb: Lamb comes from sheep (and lamb).